Skip to Content

 • $200,000 for employers with between 201 and 500 employees; and

 • $300,000 for employers with more than 500 employees.
+These caps focus on scalability, acknowledging the varying capacities of employers.

-How Do I Know If I Have A Claim Of Disability Discrimination Against My Employer?
+How Do I Know if I Have a Claim of Disability Discrimination Against My Employer?

-• You can perform your essential job duties;
+• You can perform your essential job duties; It is crucial to prove competency in your role despite the disability.

 • And you have been subjected to unfair treatment because of your disability

 It's important to note that you are also not required to inform your employer of your disability when applying for a job.
+Voluntary disclosure only occurs when accommodations are necessary.

+Have you been discriminated against in the workplace?
 Call our Atlanta disability discrimination attorneys at (404) 476-5305 or contact us online to set up a consultation.

 Outstanding Client Representation